 Located on Georgetown University’s main campus, the Old North building was built in 1795 and has hosted many of the nation’s most powerful leaders.
 The building needed renovations while maintaining its important history.

 The renovations to Old North included upgrades and renovations to the exterior, upgrading the first- and second-floor hallways, student lounge, conference area, and professors’ offices.
 Mixed carpet and stone flooring were used throughout the lobbies to break up the space.
-Currently home to the Georgetown Public Policy Institute, the design intent for this historic preservation project was to refresh the exterior finishes and common areas to complement the building’s rich and impressive late 18th-century aesthetic.
-The use of natural light and modern finishes that are lighter make the interior space more inviting and appealing.
+Our design intent for this historic preservation project was to refresh the exterior finishes and common areas to complement the building’s rich and impressive late 18th-century aesthetic.
+We brightened up the space by increasing natural light and using modern finishes in lighter tones.